What is the official currency of Vietnam?

-Another option is to pay with US dollars (this option is illegal officially).
+Another option is to pay with US Dollars (this option is illegal officially).

-US dollars are not also accepted at some retail outlets.
+US Dollars are not also accepted at some retail outlets.

 I do not recommend you take the Euros, take the US dollars and exchange them in a jewelery shop in the market.
 In Hanoi, I exchanged also Malaysian Ringgit without any problem.
 Do not expect good rates in banks.
 Banks are officially authorized to exchange money.
 It is better to not travel with big cash.

-The most widely used vietnamese banknotes:
+What are the most widely used vietnamese banknotes?

 Some foreign banks, mainly in large cities (Hanoi, Ho Chi Minh City).
 HSBC, ANZ, Citibank, Deutsche Bank.